Pradumnasaraf/Shortify/README.md

 }
 ```

-Now to check if the short URL received in the response is working, head over to broswer and enter URL.
-For example, if the short URL is `http://localhost:3000/pradumna` then enter `http://localhost:3000/pradumna` in the browser.
-You will be redirected to the original URL.
+You can modify the rate limit in the `.env` file.
+To test if the short URL works, enter it into your browser's address bar.
+For example, if the short URL is `http://localhost:8080/pradumna`, you will be redirected to the original URL.

 ## 📜 License